gridonic/postcss-replace/README.md

 - Type: `boolean`
 - Default: `false`

 By default the plugin will replace strings in comments _and_ values.
-Turn the to true if you _only_ want to replace strings in comments.
+Turn this to `true` if you _only_ want to replace strings in comments.

 ### `data`